airmeter-io/website/1-index.markdown

 layout: default
 maintitle: Home
 sortOrder: 1
+permalink: /
 ---

 # What is AirMeter.IO?

-A CO2 and Air Quality monitoring platform..
+A CO2 and Air Quality monitoring platform.